-The assessment process is a moment to promote inclusion of linking and learning elements in the grant proposals.
+The assessment process is an opportunity to incorporate linking and learning into the proposals.
 When needed, Voice team can organise a (brainstorming) session with several grantees to come up with areas of common interest and possible activities to bring people together around a common aim or theme.
 It is also an opportunity to promote the inclusion of creative actions in the proposals.